Anthedon (Palestine): Site and archaeology

+History

+Located between Gaza and Ascalon, the city served as one of the two ports of Gaza, along with Maiuma.
+As the Persian empire replaced its Assyrian predecessor in 539 BCE and substantially expanded its realm, Greek immigrants, probably coming from Anthedon in Boeotia, took advantage of the new commercial opportunities and founded the new Anthedon of Palestine around the year 520 BCE.
+This was documented by archaeological excavations jointly executed from 1996 onwards by the Palestinian Authority and the French École Biblique of Jerusalem.
+As a Hellenistic Greek city, it had an agora and temples.
+The citizens' life was chiefly dedicated to fishing and shipbuilding.
+The city was governed by a boule (council) of 500 members and had its own army commanded by a strategos.

+Anthedon is first mentioned by Flavius Josephus in Jewish Antiquities, dealing with the period when it was captured by the Hasmonean ruler of Judea, Alexander Jannaeus, and destroyed.
+In 64 BCE, it was captured by Roman general Pompey and subsequently rebuilt by his successor Gabinius.
+Later, Anthedon along with coastal sections of Judaea, passed into the hands of Cleopatra and then to Augustus (Octavian), who assigned it to Herod.
+Herod renamed the city Agrippias in honor of Agrippa, a Roman general and son-in-law of Octavian Augustus.
+During the First Jewish-Roman War (AD 66–70), the city was attacked by the rebels.

 On April 2, 2012, the ancient city was listed as a tentative World Heritage Site by Palestine.

 In 2013, the Izz ad-Din al-Qassam Brigades, the military wing of Hamas, bulldozed part of the harbour to expand its military training zone.
 The Deputy Minister of Tourism in Gaza, Muhammad Khela, said the site would not be damaged by the expansion, despite criticism from local activists and the UNESCO office in Gaza.

-History

-Located between Gaza and Ascalon, the city served as the port of Gaza.
-It was inhabited from the Mycenaean era to the early Byzantine age, but it was during the Hellenistic period that the port northwest of Gaza, populated by immigrants from Anthedon, Boeotia, became an independent city under the name Anthedon.
-As a Greek city, it had an agora and temples.
-The citizens' life was chiefly dedicated to fishing and shipbuilding.
-The city was governed by a Council of 500 members and had its own army commanded by a strategos.

-Anthedon is first mentioned by Flavius Josephus in Jewish Antiquities, dealing with the period when it was conquered by the Jewish leader Alexander Jannaeus and destroyed.
-In 64 BC, it was liberated by Pompey and subsequently rebuilt by his successor Gabinius.
-Later, Anthedon along with coastal Province Judea passed into the hands of Cleopatra and then to Augustus, who assigned it to Herod.
-Herod renamed the city Agrippias in honor of Agrippa, a Roman general and son-in-law of Octavian Augustus.
-During the "Jewish War" (66–70 AD), the religious faction of the Zealots attacked Anthedon, but the attack was successfully repelled and the city remained Hellenistic.

-It was important enough in the Roman province of Palestina Prima to become a suffragan bishopric of its capital's Metropolitan Archbishop of Caesarea in Palestina, but later faded.
+In 2023 during the Gaza war, the Balakhiyah (Anthedon) site was listed by a cultural heritage preservation report as completely destroyed by direct shelling.
+As well as airstrikes, the site was further damaged by demolition activities, the movements of military vehicles, and the installation of pumps.